Logo sixth-fleet.com

 Whether you must pay homeowners insurance through escrow depends on your loan type, down payment, and equity.
 FHA, VA, and USDA loans require permanent escrow, while conventional loans often mandate it below 80% LTV.
 Understanding these rules helps you plan finances and potentially unlock direct payment savings

-Homeowners insurance policy document with calculator, miniature house model, and dollar bills on a wooden desk
+Homeowners insurance policy document on desk with calculator small house model and US dollar bills representing deductible cost decision

 Mar 03, 2026